dcmikki/devbox-windows/README.md

 * The Windows build of Vim installed alongside the build that comes with Git Bash (good for 'Right Click -> Edit With Vim')
 * A .gvimrc linked from my dotfiles

-The Windows and Git bash builds seem to be able to sit alongside each other just fine.
+The Windows and Git Bash builds seem to be able to sit alongside each other just fine.

 ### Setup